NBC New Year's Eve specials: Miley's New Year's Eve Party

 Miley's New Year's Eve Party finished in second place for the night, behind New Year's Rockin' Eve and ahead of CBS's inaugural New Year's Eve Live: Nashville's Big Bash (Fox cancelled its special due to COVID-19 issues, and aired reruns in its place), averaging 6.3 million viewers during the late-night window (11:30 p.m. to 12:20 a.m.) that included midnight, and an average 5.8 million across the entire telecast.
 Variety also listed the special as the highest-trending television or streaming program of the week on Twitter.

-During NBC's upfronts in May 2022, it was announced that Miley's New Year's Eve Party had been renewed for 2022–23.
+During NBCUniversal's upfronts in May 2022, it was announced that Miley's New Year's Eve Party had been renewed for 2022–23.
 On November 21, 2022, NBC announced that country singer and Cyrus's godmother Dolly Parton would be the new co-host.
 They were joined as performers by David Byrne (who performed a surprise duet of "Let's Dance" with Cyrus), Fletcher, Latto, Liily, Rae Sremmurd, and Paris Hilton (who made a surprise appearance to perform "Stars Are Blind" with Cyrus and Sia).
 It also included appearances by Please Don't Destroy, Chloe Fineman, and Sarah Sherman of Saturday Night Live.
 NBC once again finished in second place for the night, with an average of 5.3 million viewers across A Toast to 2022 and the main special; following NBC's lead, both New Year's Rockin' Eve and Nashville's Big Bash adopted the scheduling patterns adopted by NBC by pushing their late-night halves forward to 10:30 p.m.
 ET/PT.

+The Day Drinking with Seth Meyers New Year's Special

-With New Year's Eve falling on a Sunday in 2023–24, NBC would thus be committed to air Sunday Night Football should the NFL initially schedule a game that night like in 2017–18.
+With New Year's Eve falling on a Sunday in 2023–24, NBC was once again committed to carrying Sunday Night Football, airing its penultimate regular season game featuring the Green Bay Packers at the Minnesota Vikings.
+The game was seen by 18.43 million viewers.

+NBC returned to airing New Year's Eve programming for 2024–25, but eschewed a live event in favor of pre-recorded specials, including A Toast to 2024 with Hoda and Jenna in prime time, and The Day Drinking with Seth Meyers New Year's Special—a Late Night with Seth Meyers clip show focusing on its recurring "Day Drinking" segment—at 11:30 p.m.
+ET/PT.
+This was followed by an E!
+News retrospective special—NBC's Hot 10 of 2024—which highlighted notable moments in entertainment and pop culture for 2024.

+During NBCUniversal's upfronts in May 2025, NBC had announced that rapper Snoop Dogg would present a live New Year's Eve special from Miami for 2025–26, Snoop Dogg's New Year's Eve, which would have been produced by Death Row Pictures and Den of Thieves.
+However in November 2025, it was announced that the special had been postponed, with Snoop Dogg citing scheduling conflicts with his preparations for NBC's coverage of the 2026 Winter Olympics.